mcdougallab/modeldb/README.md

   - `setup_trees.py`
   - `get_icg_mapping.py`
   - `get_file_hashes.py`
-    - this generates the file reuse detction data
+    - this generates the file reuse detection data
 - Apply the django migrations
   `python3 manage.py migrate`
 - You will also want to use django admin to create a user with admin permissions from within the